Revelation 4:6-7 – Four Beasts – Part 3

 Gal 5:20 Idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies,

-Gal 5:21 Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told [ you] in time past, that they which do such things shall not inherit the kingdom of God.
+Gal 5:21 Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told [you] in time past, that they which do such things shall not inherit the kingdom of God.

-It should go with saying that the battles of this world overlap with the battles in the heavens, so that physical adultery and fornication cannot be separated from spiritual adultery and spiritual fornication:
+It should go without saying that the battles of this world overlap with the battles in the heavens, so that physical adultery and fornication cannot be separated from spiritual adultery and spiritual fornication: even though the latter is the “greater sin”:

 1Co 5:5 To deliver such an one unto Satan for the destruction of the flesh, that the spirit may be saved in the day of the Lord Jesus.

-1Co 5:6 Your glorying [ is] not good.
+1Co 5:6 Your glorying [is] not good.
 Know ye not that a little leaven leaveneth the whole lump?

 1Co 5:7 Purge out therefore the old leaven, that ye may be a new lump, as ye are unleavened.
 For even Christ our passover is sacrificed for us: